opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 Right click on "Assistant" OpticsFoundry_Seq_MZ_App -> Release and select it.
 Right click on projects in "Explorer" and select "Build all", or just "Build", then "Create Boot Image".

-Connect JTAG cable to MicroZed, select "Explorer" -> "Program Flash"
+Connect JTAG cable to the MicroZed (e.g. the Digilent JTAG-HS3), select "Explorer" -> "Program Flash"

 Use OpticsFoundry_Control_AQuRA or OpticsFoundry_ControlLight to use it.

-If you want to recreate the bitstream, use Vivado 2023.1.
-Open project
+## Modifying the C code of the MicroZed firmware

+This code is based on the Vitis example lwIP echo server.
+Most of the sequencer specific code is contained in firefly.c.
+To change the IP configuration (MAC address, DHCP or static IP) follow the instructions in main.c.
+Project specific TCP/IP communication code is contained in echo.c.
+An interpreter for a very simple programing language running on the ARM core of the MircroZed is implemented using the code in the OpticsFoundryCPUCommandSequencer folder.
+This folder can also be opened as a Visual Studio 2022 C++ Makefile project, to run the interpreter on Windows for debugging.

+## To create the FPGA bitstream

+Use Vivado 2023.1 (and not another Vivado version) to open project

 C:\AQuRA\OpticsFoundry_Sequencer_MZ\OpticsFoundry_Sequencer_MZ_Vivado_2023.1\FireflyControl_1.xpr